noiseprotocol/noise_spec/noise.md

    uses the ephemeral public key's value as a random nonce to prevent re-using the same `k` and `n` for different messages.

-6. Handshake patterns
+7. Handshake patterns
 ======================

-A message pattern is some sequence of tokens from the set `("e", "s", "dhee", "dhes", "dhse", "dhss")`.
-A handshake pattern consists of:
+A **message pattern** is some sequence of tokens from the set `("e", "s", "dhee", "dhes", "dhse", "dhss")`.
+A **handshake pattern** consists of:

- * A pattern for the initiator's "pre-message" that is either `"s"`, `"e"`, `"s, e"`, or empty.
+ * A pattern for the initiator's **pre-message** that is either:
+   * `"s"`
+   * `"e"`
+   * `"s, e"`
+   * empty

- * A pattern for the responder's "pre-message" that is either `"s"`, `"e"`, `"s, e"`, or empty.
+ * A pattern for the responder's pre-message that takes one of the same values as the initiator's pre-message.

  * A sequence of message patterns for the actual handshake messages

-The pre-messages represent an exchange of public keys that was somehow performed prior to the handshake, so these public keys should be inputs to `Initialize()`.
+The pre-messages represent an exchange of public keys that was somehow performed prior to the handshake, so these public keys must be inputs to `Initialize()`.

-The first actual handshake message in the sequence is sent from the initiator to the responder; the next is sent by the responder, and so on.
+The first actual handshake message is sent from the initiator to the responder, the next is sent by the responder, the next from the initiator, and so on in alternating fashion.
 All messsages described by the handshake pattern must be sent in order.

 The following handshake pattern describes an unauthenticated DH handshake: